Destroying the world one enemy at a time

-Available for Kindle, EPUB, PDF and paperback
+Available for Kindle and in paperback

 Interpol’s Bernadette Maldini planned to entrap members of the Malandanti and put them on trial in the one jurisdiction that should accept supernatural evidence.
 But the plan is scuppered when a demonic presence is discovered in the Sala Ducale and the Vatican goes into lockdown.
 With rumours spreading, the Malandanti takes advantage of the chaos to unleash disorder and edge ever closer to total control.

 “Okay, okay.
 But you won’t get into your clothes while you still have a fucking tail.
 We’ve talked about this.”

 The plan is chaos and the plan begins in the Vatican where a demon ransacks the Sala Ducale.
 The demon is Enaliziel, inadvertently conjured up by Virginia Bruck and revelling in the conflicts spreading across Europe.